88Alex/toml-cpp/README.md

 Known Flaws
 ========

-- Cannot parse strings and arrays- YET!
+[ ] Cannot parse arrays- YET!
 This will be fixed soon.